-Acitretin is used to treat skin conditions such as psoriasis.
+Acitretin is used to treat psoriasis, and sometimes other skin conditions.

-Take acitretin regularly as directed.
-Take it with food and a glass of water.
+Take acitretin regularly as directed with food and a glass of water.

 If it is nearly time for your next dose, skip the missed dose and take your next dose at the usual time.
 Otherwise, take the missed dose as soon as you remember.
 Do not take two doses at the same time.

 Some medicines available without a prescription may react with acitretin including:

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products or recreational drugs.

 Low mood, unusual behaviour or thinking